 - Concentration troubles

-Management and Treatment of anemia
+Management and Treatment of Anemia

 The treatment of anemia during pregnancy depends on the symptoms, age, and general health of the pregnant woman.
 Usually, it is managed by taking iron, folic acid, and vitamin B12 supplements.
 A proper balanced diet and nutrition with lots of citrus fruits will help in the better absorption of iron.

 The most common complication of anemia during pregnancy is the low birth weight of the newborn.
-Sometimes it might be a cause for preterm birth and postpartum depression.
+Sometimes it might be a cause of preterm birth and postpartum depression.
 Some of the other problems encountered are:

 - Extreme weakness of the mother